MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 The following are the navigation guidelines:

-* Tabs must not provide navigation that conflicts with the primary Teams navigation.
-If you provide a left navigation in your tab, it must not include only icons or icons with stacked text.
-It must not be a collapsible rail with the option to see icons with stacked text (mimicking the Teams navigation bar).
+* Tabs mustn't provide navigation that conflicts with the primary Teams navigation.
+If you provide a left navigation in your tab, it mustn't include only icons or icons with stacked text.
+It mustn't be a collapsible rail with the option to see icons with stacked text (mimicking the Teams navigation bar).
 Include icons with in line text or only text or use hamburger menus instead of tab left rail. [*Mandatory Fix*]

 Design your app with [basic](~/concepts/design/design-teams-app-basic-ui-components.md) and [advanced](~\concepts\design\design-teams-app-advanced-ui-components.md) Fluent UI components.